Swan: Christianity

-A swan is one of the attributes of St. Hugh of Lincoln, based on the story of a swan that was devoted to him.
+A white swan is one of the attributes of St. Hugh of Lincoln, based on the story of a swan that was devoted to him.

+Reformation

+Martin Luther is often depicted with a swan as his attribute, and Lutheran churches often have a swan for a weather vane.
+This association with the swan arises out of a prophecy reportedly made by the earlier reformer Jan Hus and endorsed by Luther.
+In the Bohemian language (now Czech), Hus's name meant "grey goose".
+In 1414, while imprisoned by the Council of Constance and anticipating his execution by burning for heresy, Hus prophesied, "Now they will roast a goose, but in a hundred years' time they'll hear a swan sing.
+They'd better listen to him."
+Luther published his Ninety-five Theses some 103 years later.

 Spanish language literature

 In Latin American literature, the Nicaraguan poet Rubén Darío (1867–1916) consecrated the swan as a symbol of artistic inspiration by drawing attention to the constancy of swan imagery in Western culture, beginning with the rape of Leda and ending with Wagner's Lohengrin.
 Darío's most famous poem in this regard is Blasón – "Coat of Arms" (1896), and his use of the swan made it a symbol for the Modernismo poetic movement that dominated Spanish language poetry from the 1880s until the First World War.
 Such was the dominance of Modernismo in Spanish language poetry that the Mexican poet Enrique González Martínez attempted to announce the end of Modernismo with a sonnet provocatively entitled Tuércele el cuello al cisne – "Wring the Swan's Neck" (1910).